HarveyMark/school-work/README.md

 # school-work
-a collection on school assignments from my intro to c++ class
+A collection of assignments from my Programing Logic and Design class.